Cris24dc/Luma/README.md

   - Create and manage multiple projects.
   - Add and remove team members from a project.
   - Organize tasks into columns (e.g., To Do, In Progress, Done) for Agile workflows.
+  - Move tasks between columns using drag and drop for intuitive task management.
   - Assign tasks to specific team members.
   - Attach **images and videos** to tasks as media resources.
   - Add **comments** to tasks for seamless collaboration.